 Incidence: 10-15/100.000 children/year.

 Often associated with streptococcal infections of the upper respiratory tract.
 Preferred occurrence during the cold season.
 Other infections, e.g. viral infections or vaccinations against viral diseases (meningitis C) are also blamed as triggers, even if the connections are not always clear.

 In rare cases, the disease in adults can also be induced by alcohol.

 A monclonal (MGUS) or polyclonal IGA gammopathy must be clarified(Umemura H et al.).

 ManifestationThis section has been translated automatically.

-Mainly (about 75%) occurring in children between the ages of 4 and 11, no gender preference.
+Occurring mainly (about 75%) in children between the ages of 4 and 11, no gender preference.
 No preference for ethnic groups.

-Rare occurrence also in adults (up to old age).
-IgA-associated leukocytoclastic vasculitis tends to be severe and regular with systemic involvement in adulthood.
-IgG- or IgM-associated vasculitis is more frequent in adults (note: a clear assignment of the deposited immunoglobulins is not always possible).
+Rare occurrence also in adults (into old age).
+IgA-associated leukocytoclastic vasculitis tends to be severe and regular in adults, with systemic involvement; systemic manifestations (severe illness, arthritides, renal pain) may dominate the clinical picture.
+IgG- or IgM-associated vasculitides are more common in adults (note: a clear classification of the deposited immunoglobins is not always possible).

-The disease is seasonally more frequent in the winter months.
+The disease occurs seasonally more frequently in the winter months.